itzrahulyadav/Azure-Notes/README.md

 -  Achieve significant savings on Azure SQL database,Azure,Cosmos DB and Azure Synapse Analytics and Azure Cache for Redis.
 -  Enables you to more easily manage costs across predictable and variable workloads and help optimize budgeting and forecasting.
 -  Also includes 1-year and 3-year options.

+#### Hybrid use benefits

+-  A licensing benefit that helps you to significantly reduce the costs of running your workloads in the cloud.
+-  Applies to Windows server,SQL server,RedHat and suse Linux.

+#### Spot Pricing

+- Access unused Azure compute capacity at deep discounts ---up to 90 percent compared to pay-as-you-go prices
+- Applies to Azure vms only

+#### Pricing calculator(Before you deploy)

+-  Interactive calculator that allows you to estimate Azure resource costs.
+-  Enables you to choose region,instance,tiers,etc to match functionality and budget needs.

+#### Azure cost management(After you deploy)

+-  A suite of tools provided by Microsoft that help you analyze,manage and optimize the costs of your workloads.

+#### Azure SLAs

+-  To provide a clear explanantion of availability of an Azure Service.

+#### Service Lifecycle

+-  open only to companies or users invited.
+-  For evalutaion only.
 -